maioradv/ebay-sdk-php/docs/guide/configuration.rst

 Configuration
 =============

 This guide describes the service configuration options.
-These options can be provided in a service constructor or to the ``DTS\eBaySDK\Sdk`` class.
+These options can be provided in a service constructor or to the ``maiorADV\eBaySDK\Sdk`` class.

 Options
 -------